Password Dumping Cheatsheet: Windows

 netsh wlan show profile name=<SSID Name> key=clear

-And just like it is shown in the image above, the result of the above command will give you the password
+And just like the image above shows, the above command will give you the password.

 Conclusion